 Predictably, they'll go back to the old ways.
 They may get their new “more flexible and obedient” SEO to buy a bunch of links or send out an email blast.
 “Hell, those used to work like a hot damn.”
 Instead of focusing their content, so Google can determine a subject for their website, they'll try to “cover all the bases” by adding pages and posts for a broader range of topics.

-Real estate professionals stop creating extremely valuable content and revert to pounding out listing blasts through their blog and social posts.
-It’s pure spam, but it used to get an occasional reply.
-Instead of increasing focus and relevance, to one property specialty and geographic region, they dilute themselves in an effort to become all things to all people.
+Website owners stop creating extremely valuable content and revert to pounding out product offers through their blog and social posts.
+It's pure spam, but it used to get an occasional reply.
+Instead of increasing focus and relevance they dilute themselves in an effort to become all things to all people.

 If they're an ecommerce site, instead of pruning all the obscure products that don't fit in the primary theme, they'll begin feverishly adding new categories.
 Going wide, lest any potential customer or reader be missed, seems to make sense to a frightened business owner, tired of waiting for traffic to build more organically.
 If distilling their marketing focus didn't bring results quickly enough, dilution must surely be the way to go.